Chapter 6

 - Hamilton urged Congress to assume the states' debts.

-- Hamilton's ulterior motive: further obligate states to the federal gov't.
+- Hamilton's ulterior motive: further obligate states to the

 a.
-Hamilton believed nat'l debt was a "blessing" that would cement the union.
+Hamilton believed nat'l debt was a "blessing" that

 b.
 States with huge debt were delighted (esp.
-Mass.), but States with less debt
+Mass.), but States

-or no remaining debt were unhappy because they did not want to pay taxes on
+or no remaining debt were unhappy because they did not want

-someone else’s debts.
+someone elses debts.
 (Virginia)

 - North-South struggle ensued over assumption

-- Compromise achieved in 1790 throughh "log rolling": Two opposing factions
+- Compromise achieved in 1790 throughh "log rolling":

 a.
 Federal government would assume all state debt